Supporting construction stakeholders to handle site defects on small-scale projects.

 Simon’s two primary work locations are suited to different aspects of the snagging process.

 Sites are noisy, dusty, and busy environments, unsuitable for taking detailed notes, especially on a small cellphone screen.
-On site, Simon will take photos, pin locations, and add snag titles for later reference.
+On site, Simon takes photos, records locations, and makes quick notes for later reference.

 Offices provide a quieter environment where Simon can efficiently organise, detail, and collate notes and reports for distribution to other stakeholders.

 Note that some building sites are more conducive to on-site note-taking, and some professionals use devices better suited to writing and recording notes (tablets, etc).
-The intention is that the mobile product (not designed) will allow Simon to add as much detail as he’d like on-site, though the majority of fine-tuning and organising of notes will still take place on the web-based platform.
+The intention is that the mobile product (not designed) will allow Simon to add as much detail as he’d like on-site, though the majority of editing and organising of notes the long list of notes will still take place on the web-based platform.

 As such, the focus of the project is on the design of the web-based client platform.